csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 **return** failure

 **Figure 6.8** The MIN-CONFLICTS algorithm for solving CSPs by local search.
-The initial state may be chosen randomly or by a greedy assignment process that chooses a minimal- conflict value for each variable in turn.
+The initial state may be chosen randomly or by a greedy assignment process that chooses a minimalconflict value for each variable in turn.
 The CONFLICTS function counts the number of constraints violated by a particular value, given the rest of the current assignment.

 **2**